-Due Date Schemes allow users to configure a set of conditions which will be used to automatically calculate a Due Date for projects received via the Automation Widget.
+Due Date Schemes allow users to configure a set of conditions which will be used to automatically calculate a Due Date for projects received via the Automation Widget or Automated Project Creation.

 To setup a Due Date, navigate to Setup - Due Date Schemes and either use the New button to create a new Due Date Scheme, or click on an existing one to adjust it.

 The Name, Quota and Office Hours are mandatory fields that need to be filled in in order to create a Due Date Scheme.

 The Quota is used to determine the volume of characters, words or pages that can be processed within a given time period.
 The combination of these 2 factors is then used to calculate an hourly rate at which documents can be translated (e.g. quota: 240 words per day => rate: 10 words per hour).

 When a document is submitted, its volume is used to calculate the approximate delivery time (e.g. it would take 5 hours to translate 50 words).
 The lowest threshold for each calculation is set to 2 hours which ensures that even small assignments do not create unreasonable delivery times (e.g. it would take 2 hours to translate a document with only 10 words, regardless of the calculated time).

 Working days and office hours

 Working days determine what days you would be able to work on the assignments and so which days should be taken into account when calculating the Due Date.
 Non-business days can be used to exclude specific days from the calculation (e.g. bank holiday, company-wide absence).